SteveSayantan/DevOps-Bootcamp/ansible/ansible-usage.md

         name: nginx  # we are interested about nginx service
         state: started  # to start the service

-  # we can write multiple playbooks in single file as shown
+  # we can write multiple plays in single file as shown

-  - name: Second playbook
+  - name: Second play
+    [...]

   ```

 - Now, we execute this playbook in the main server using **ansible-playbook** command:

-  `ansible-playbook -i ./inventory playbook.yml`
+  `ansible-playbook -i ./inventory.ini playbook.yml`

 - Check the status of nginx by `systemctl status nginx`